Tennessee football's 10% talent fee opens discussion of how many schools and sports will follow

 Tennessee football’s 10% talent fee opens discussion of how many schools and sports will follow

-The price hike could be viewed as a pre-emptive move with a agreement to pay $2.78 billion in damages to hundreds of thousands of athletes dating to 2016.
-It includes an agreement by schools to distribute up to $21 million in athletic revenue annually starting as early next fall.
+The price hike could be viewed as a preemptive move following an agreement to pay $2.78 billion in damages to hundreds of thousands of athletes dating to 2016.
+As part of that settlement, schools have agreed to distribute up to $21 million in revenue to athletes annually, starting as early next fall.

-Anticipating all of that hitting their budgets, some schools have already incorporated ticket increases in upcoming budgets.
+Anticipating all of that hitting their budgets, some schools have already incorporated ticket price increases.
 Tennessee might be the first to mention a surcharge specifically for talent as the bidding wars for top players are exposed for what they are.

 “I can’t imagine that they’re going to be the only ones that announce something like that,” Louisville AD Josh Heird told The Associated Press.
 “It’s just, how do you feel like you can as an athletic department come up with that from that rev share number to try to compensate the student-athletes at the highest possible level?”